-- Storekeepers and logistics assistants have been hired locally to support the staging areas secured by the Logistics Cluster in the West Bank and the common warehouses in the Gaza Strip. - The Logistics Cluster is supporting the Palestinian authorities in facilitating the transport of more than 750 pallets of water and food for distribution to various locations within the Gaza Strip. - The Logistics Cluster has made two additional staging areas in Ramallah and Nablus available for the humanitarian community. - On the 13 August, the Logistics Cluster facilitated the transportation of 140 pallets of food and shelter supplies into the Gaza Strip on behalf of CHF International. - Since activation, the Logistics Cluster has supported 17 humanitarian organisations including Global Communities and Norwegian Refugee Council (NRC), and facilitated the transportation of over 1,200 pallets of humanitarian relief. - The Logistics Cluster has facilitated the transportation of private donations from numerous local organisations including civil society groups and local communities.
-More than 500 pallets of items such as clothes, bedding, mattresses and diapers have been transported via 18 trucks for distribution within the Gaza Strip.
+- Storekeepers and logistics assistants have been hired locally to support the staging areas secured by the Logistics Cluster in the West Bank and the common warehouses in the Gaza Strip. - The Logistics Cluster is supporting the Palestinian authorities in facilitating the transport of more than 750 pallets of water and food for distribution to various locations within the Gaza Strip. - The Logistics Cluster has made five staging areas in Jerusalem, Hebron, Ashqelon, Ramallah and Nablus available for the humanitarian community. - On the 14 August, the Logistics Cluster facilitated the transportation of 326 pallets of food, shelter and WASH supplies into the Gaza Strip on behalf of the Palestinian Red Crescent Society (PRCS) and the Ministry of Social Affairs (MoSA). - Since activation, the Logistics Cluster has supported 24 humanitarian organisations including OXFAM and CHF International, and facilitated the transportation of over 1,750 pallets of humanitarian relief. - On 17 August, the Logistics Cluster facilitated the transportation more than 160 pallets of privately donated items for distribution within the Gaza Strip.
+Items include water, food, blankets, diapers and clothes.